brunokoga/Montevideo/bestiary3_dir/clockwork.md

 Special Abilities

-**Cannon (Ex** One of a goliath's arms ends in a cannon.
-The goliath may use this as one of its four slam attacks, or it can use it to [fire](monster_dir/creatureTypes#_fire-subtype) cannonballs.
+**Cannon (Ex)** One of a goliath's arms ends in a cannon.
+The goliath may use this as one of its four slam attacks, or it can use it to [fire](monsters/creatureTypes#_fire-subtype) cannonballs.
 A cannon has a range increment of 100 feet, and deals 6d6 points of bludgeoning and piercing damage on a hit with a ×4 critical modifier.
 A clockwork goliath's cannon can hold up to 12 cannonballs—reloading a single cannonball is a standard action.

-**Self-Destruction (Su)** When a goliath's hit points are reduced to 10% its total (21 hp for most clockwork goliaths or less but still above 0, it self-destructs on its next turn, bursting in an explosion of metal scraps and steam that deals 12d6 points of slashing damage plus 12d6 points of [fire](monster_dir/creatureTypes#_fire-subtype damage to all creatures within a 20-foot-radius burst.
+**Self-Destruction (Su)** When a goliath's hit points are reduced to 10% its total (21 hp for most clockwork goliaths) or less but still above 0, it self-destructs on its next turn, bursting in an explosion of metal scraps and steam that deals 12d6 points of slashing damage plus 12d6 points of [fire](monster_dir/creatureTypes#_fire-subtype) damage to all creatures within a 20-foot-radius burst.
 A successful DC 24 Reflex save halves the damage.
 The save is Constitution-based.

 The thunderous clockwork goliath is easily recognized as the epitome of technology created to destroy.
 The exact nature of a clockwork goliath's “hands” varies—they all resolve as slam attacks in melee combat, though.